gottacatchenall/MetacommunityDynamics.jl/docs/src/getting_started/design.md

 ## The type system

-While EcoDynamics enables simulation of dynamics in a single place (_locally_), it's main goal is to enable reaction-diffusion models on spatial graphs.
+While EcoDynamics enables simulation of dynamics in a single place (_locally_), its main goal is to enable reaction-diffusion models on spatial graphs.
-Similarly, although EcoDynamics is perfectly adaquete for simulating the dynamics of single-species systems, the _core design goals_ are motivated by an interest in simulating communities on spatial graphs, where environmental variation across each patch/node in the graph influences the dynamics at that node/patch, with a particular emphasis on understanding how different levels of neutral, niche, and dispersal processes drive regime shifts in resulting species compositions across space.
+Similarly, although EcoDynamics is perfectly adaquete for simulating the dynamics of single-species systems, the _core design goals_ are motivated by an interest in simulating communities on spatial graphs, where environmental variation across each patch/node in the graph influences the dynamics at that node/patch, with a particular emphasis on understanding how different parameterizations of models causes regime shifts in resulting species compositions across space, across different levels of neutral, niche, and dispersal proccesses.

 What are the essential things you need to build a simulation model that meets this criteria?